Karelsulcia muelleri: Discovery

 "Ca. K. muelleri" was classified under microscope in 2005 by the evolutionary biologist Nancy A. Moran.
 The endosymbiont was found in the dissected bacteriocyte of the spittlebug (Calstopter arizonana).
-The genus "Candidatus Sulcia" is named after Vytváření Karel Šulc, a Moravian embryologist who was one of the first scientists to recognize that the insect bacteriome is an organ where bacteria reside.
+The genus "Candidatus Sulcia" is named after Karel Šulc, a Moravian embryologist who was one of the first scientists to recognize that the insect bacteriome is an organ where bacteria reside.
 The name was amended to "Ca. Karelsulcia" in 2017 to avoid breach of the nomenclatural code, as Sulcia is already a genus of spiders.
 The species, muelleri, has been named in the honor of H. J. Müller, (not to be confused with Hermann Joseph Muller) who speculated in 1960 that there was a parallel evolutionary history between endosymbionts and a select clade of insect hosts known as Auchenorrhyncha.
 "Ca. K. muelleri" is a member of the order Flavobacteriales.
 It is currently not classified as a member of any taxonomic family.